Kapi-IDE/kapi-lite/README.md

 ## Vision

-Kapi Lite is revolutionizing the way developers interact with their code.
-By bringing advanced AI capabilities directly into your development workflow, we're creating a more intuitive, efficient, and enlightening coding experience.
+Kapi Lite is a simple light weight version of our main product, that is aimed at revolutionizing the way developers interact with their code.
+By bringing advanced AI capabilities directly into your development workflow, we want to create a more intuitive, efficient, and enlightening coding experience.
 Think of it as having a senior developer, technical architect, and coding mentor - all rolled into one intelligent companion.

 ### 🌟 Key Features